 With the help of his buddies, Paul started daring Jean in the spring of 1943.
-They were engaged in June and married in January, 1944.
+They were engaged by June and married in January of 1944.
 Jean was to become part of the drive behind Paul McGrady.
-She began to urge him to get all the education he could.
+She began urging him to get all the education he could.
 It was a challenge he accepted.
-After two years in the Bible school he transferred into the high school academy at Trevecca.
-In September, 1944, he was licensed as a minister on the Tennessee District.
+After two years in the Bible school, he transferred into Trevecca's high school academy.
+In September of 1944, he was licensed as a minister on the Tennessee District.

 President Mackey tried to instill self-confidence in the young preacher.
 The McGrady smile and the outstretched big, powerful hand became trademarks.
 "That's great!" became an encouragement to his friends and admirers.
 In 1945 he received a certificate of excellence in "attitude" from Trevecca.
-One of his classmates, George Privett, recalls: "Paul was an aggressive champion in things spiritual.
+One of his classmates, George Privett, recalls: "Paul was an aggressive champion in spiritual things.
 I shall always remember his fine, exuberant style and irrepressible laughter."